VonHeikemen/lsp-zero.nvim/README.md

 vim.opt.signcolumn = 'yes'
 ```

-If you want to override some settings lsp-zero provides make sure you call `vim.diagnostic.config` after lsp-zero's setup.
+Diagnostics can be configured using the function [vim.diagnostic.config](https://neovim.io/doc/user/diagnostic.html#vim.diagnostic.config()).
+If you only want to override some settings lsp-zero provides, make sure you call `vim.diagnostic.config` after lsp-zero's setup.

 Here is an example that restores the built-in configuration for diagnostics.